ChemeketaCS/csweb/content/assignments/cs290/current/03/_index.md

 Modify your webpages to make use of Bootstrap.
 As part of doing this, you may want to remove some of your old style rules.

-You should make use of Bootstrap to style some of the following features.
+You should make use of Bootstrap to style some of the following features:

 * The nav menu on each page
 * Your images
 * The table on your coursework page
 * Layout of one or more pages using Bootstrap's grid

+You do **NOT** have to completely redo everything using Bootstrap.

 **Writeup Question #3:** Briefly list what changes, what features of Bootstrap you incorporated into your project.